samuelcolvin/JuliaByExample/README.md

 [Julia](https://www.julialang.org) is a high-level, high-performance dynamic programming language for technical computing.

-Because Julia is young there are reletively limited resources to help you get started with it.
+Because Julia is young there are relatively limited resources to help you get started with it.
 This site contains a series of simple examples of Julia performing common tasks like printing to stdout, reading from stdin, reading files, declaring functions, plotting etc. etc.